jpoly1219/devblog/content/posts/how-to-use-gorilla-mux.md

 - Users can delete books.

-Of course, some of these operations would be devastating if normal customers could use them freely.
+Of course, some of these operations would be devastating if your average customers could use them freely.
 Imagine me going to the Kindle ebook store and wiping half of their library.
-However, since authentication and authorization is out of scope for this guide, we are just going to assume that the users of this web app are managers and admins.
+However, since authentication and authorization are out of scope for this guide, we will assume that the users of this web app are managers and admins.

 ```go
 package main